skyran1278/test3/README.md

 Do not recommend using softRemove because if one item is soft-removed, the other still maintains the relationship but cannot access the data.
 Therefore, if you want to preserve data, use status control instead.

+### Second database is complicated

+While using a second database is possible, it is more complicated than using a single database.
+It requires additional configuration and management, and it can introduce more complexity to the application.
+Consider whether the benefits of using a second database outweigh the added complexity and potential issues that may arise.
+Can reference to branch `feat-second-database`.